debug-js/debug/Readme.md

 ### Terminal colors

   By default colors will only be used in a TTY.
-However this can be overridden by setting the environment variable `USE_COLORS` to `1`.
+However this can be overridden by setting the environment variable `DEBUG_COLORS` to `1`.

   Note: Certain IDEs (such as WebStorm) don't support colors on stderr.
-In these cases you must set `USE_COLORS` to `1` and additionally change `DEBUG_FD` to `1`.
+In these cases you must set `DEBUG_COLORS` to `1` and additionally change `DEBUG_FD` to `1`.

 ## Authors

  - TJ Holowaychuk